 - How do they help people?

-- Do you know the definition of the following words: friction, force, gravity, ramp, angle of slope, motion, distance.
+- Do you know the definition of the following words: friction, force, gravity, ramp, the angle of slope, motion, distance.

 Use our Experiment Sheet to Record the results